SkerdH/Csv-file-reader/README.md

 <h2>Description</h2>
 Projects consists of a website that allows users to input data through a csv file, and it is then displayed as visual data.
 The project uses Python to construct the backend portion.
 The code takes in a csv file sorts the data, then displays it using graphs of choice.
-The website portion creates a vivid, and interesting display which allows the user to input the data, and sends it to the program.
+The website portion creates a vivid and interesting display which allows the user to input the data, and sends it to the program.
 <br />